alephium/docs/docs/ralph/getting-started.md

 #### Check External Caller

 In smart contracts, we often need to check whether the caller of the contract function is authorized.
-To avoid bugs caused by unauthorized callers, the compiler will report warnings for all public functions that do not check for external calls.
+To avoid bugs caused by unauthorized callers, the compiler will report warnings for all public functions that do not check for external callers.
 The warning can be suppressed with annotation `@using(checkExternalCaller = false)`.

 The compiler will skip the checking for simple view functions.
 A simple view function must satisfy all of the following conditions: